 Institute for Human Science and Culture (IHSC)

-IHSC:501 Foundations of Museums and Archives I (3 Credits)
+IHSC 501 Advanced Topics in Museums and Archives I (3 Units)

-IHSC:502 Foundations of Museums and Archives II (3 Credits)
+IHSC 502 Advanced Topics in Museums and Archives II (3 Units)

-IHSC:545 Special Topics in Human Science and Culture (3 Credits)
+IHSC 545 Special Topics in Human Science and Culture (3 Units)

 This project-based course is designed so practitioners, instructors, and community experts can design and teach classes in special topics related to the human condition and rooted in Institute collections.
 Special Topics represented in this content are professional discussions and hands-on applications of content that helps students gain professional-level hands-on and academic experiences.
 This course is used to explore issues and culture in human science and culture and to explore what it means to be human.
 Topics could include restoration of cultural artifacts, paper conservation, rapid mass digitization projects, research, education and outreach to local schools, traveling exhibitions, historic and modern sound and imaging techniques, and other topics that explore and expose the human condition.
 This course has particular emphasis on community needs and emerging trends that students, instructors, and experts work on experientially and collaboratively.
 Graduate students are expected to follow the course of study with additional academic research and work to add professional skills to their portfolios.
 The graduate-level special topics course can stand alone or serve as a graduate section of the undergraduate section.
 (Formerly 1900:545)